nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    * **`exit`** : Closes the application.

-6. Refer to the [Features](#4-commands-and-features) section below to know about each command in detail.
+6. Refer to the [Commands and features](#4-commands-and-features) section below to know about each command in detail.

 --------------------------------------------------------------------------------------------------------------------